otatebe/chfs/doc/chfsd.8.md

 -B subdir
 : specify a subdir that is considered to be a root directory in CHFS for the backend directory.

+-f num_flush_threads
+: specify the number of flush threads.
+Default is 1.
+0 means no flush.

 -l log_file
 : specifies a log file.